 “In that same timeframe, we also are actively pursuing more rapid closures of about 75 and up to maybe 100 stores that do not meet our criteria for retention.
 We expect the stores with the most significant losses will be closed by the end of fiscal year 2019.”

-Tesla – Closing the bulk of its dealerships
+Tesla – Closing Most of Its Dealerships

 Electric car company Tesla will be closing the bulk of its dealer showrooms in the coming months.
 The move underscores a wholesale change to its business model as it switches to online sales and rolls out the long-awaited $35,000 Tesla Model 3.